Deploy Oracle Cloud Native Environment User Interface

 ocne-ui

-After removing the local Application Catalog, you've completed the installation of the Oracle Cloud Native Environment UI.
+You've completed the installation of the Oracle Cloud Native Environment UI.
 Now, you can explore the UI interface and its features.

 For More Information